VIzgharshev/step-project-Forkio/README.md

 - Izghashev Volodymyr

 # Our responsibilities:
-- Yaroslav - task №1
+- Yaroslav Prystupliuk - task №1
 - Izghashev Volodymyr - task №2
 # Еechnologies we use:
 - JavaScript ES6